PALKIP/verynteractive/README.md

 - is verynteractive just a clusterfuck of features? is that really an enhancement of minecraft vanilla?
   - yes that is the point, features that coul be added by anyone, so why hasn't anyone added them yet? potions in cauldorns, materials with advantages and disadvantages, armor stands with arms, its easy... yet mojang wont do it
   - verynteractive isnt an enhancement to vanilla because its not vanilla, its not "vanilla-like", it dosn't need to be, i just made a datapack to have fun again on a game that hasn't been "REALLY UPDATED" in years, and no, a new weapon with 1(one) enchantment isnt an update (i made 2 in a day when it came out come on mojang), all goat horns, trims, discs having abilities and a reason to collect, thats an update
   - since some features are more extreme than others (es. creating hamburgers vs lighter minecarts) verynteractive will be configurable, dont want 50 new enchantments? you prefer armless armor stands??
-YOU WANT TO NEVER GET A TRIDENT? just get the version of the datapack without those things (they will all be available and updated together)
+YOU WANT TO FIGHT THE DRAGON AGAIN TO SHOOT 8 POISON ARROWS??? just get the version of the datapack without those things (they will all be available and updated together)

 ## what the hell did i just read?
 peak

-## Want to see them?
+## Where can i see more?
 ![Youtube](https://www.youtube.com/@PALKIP)
 ![Reddit](https://www.reddit.com/user/PALKIP/submitted/)
 ![TikTok](https://www.tiktok.com/@palkip.tiktok)